easybuilders/easybuild-docs/docs/contributing.md

 - no extra requirements (any versionsuffix, toolchain name/version)

-The first combination of one of the software version criteria with one of the other criteria that yields one or more matching easyconfig files is used.
-If none of the combinations match, no easyconfig files for that particular software package are available yet, and no comparison is made.
+The first combination of one of the software version criteria with one of the other criteria that yields one or more matching simpleconfig files is used.
+If none of the combinations match, no simpleconfig files for that particular software package are available yet, and no comparison is made.

-The output of `--review-pr` provides a 'multidiff' comparison, which highlights the differences between the easyconfig file in the pull request and the most similar selected ones from the current `develop` branch.
+The output of `--review-pr` provides a 'multidiff' comparison, which highlights the differences between the simpleconfig file in the pull request and the most similar selected ones from the current `develop` branch.
-Interpreting this output is a quick and easy way to assess how different the contributed easyconfig files are from the existing easyconfigs, although it does require a bit of practice because of the density of the provided information.
+Interpreting this output is a quick and simple way to assess how different the contributed simpleconfig files are from the existing simpleconfigs, although it does require a bit of practice because of the density of the provided information.

-### Test reports for easyconfig contributions {: #contributing_review_process_test_reports }
+### Test reports for simpleconfig contributions {: #contributing_review_process_test_reports }

 *(`upload-test-report`)*

-For easyconfig contributions, one or more accompanying **test reports must be submitted** to confirm that the added and/or changed easyconfig files (still) work as expected.
+For simpleconfig contributions, one or more accompanying **test reports must be submitted** to confirm that the added and/or changed simpleconfig files (still) work as expected.

-We recommend that you submit a test report for your own easyconfig pull requests.
+We recommend that you submit a test report for your own simpleconfig pull requests.
 Other people can also submit test reports to confirm that your contribution works as expected on their system(s).

-With EasyBuild being properly configured (see
-[GitHub: Configuration][github_configuration]), this should be as simple as running
+With SimpleBuild being properly configured (see [GitHub: Configuration][github_configuration]), this should be as simple as running
 `eb --from-pr <PR#> --upload-test-report --force --robot`.